georgia-tech-db/evadb/README.md

 </tr>
 </table>

-Check more details on each supported AutoML frameworks at [AI Engines documentation page](https://evadb.readthedocs.io/en/latest/source/reference/ai/index.html)
+Check more details on each supported AutoML frameworks at [AI Engines documentation page](https://evadb.readthedocs.io/en/latest/source/reference/ai/index.html).
 </details>

 <details>
-<summary> ⚡️ Faster queries thanks to <a href="https://evadb.readthedocs.io/en/latest/source/reference/optimizations.html">AI-centric query optimization </a> such as caching, batching, and parallel processing. </summary>
+<summary> ⚡️ Faster queries thanks to AI-centric query optimization such as caching, batching, and parallel processing. </summary>

 - Function Result Caching to reuse the results from expensive AI function invocations.
 - LLM Batching to reduce the token usage and dollar spent.
 - Parallel Query Processing to 💰 save money and time spent on running models by efficient CPU/GPU use.
 - Query Predicate Reordering and Pushdown.

+Check more details on optimizations in EvaDB at [Optimization documentation page](https://evadb.readthedocs.io/en/latest/source/reference/optimizations.html).

 </details>
 <br/>